 Roofing Tear-off Dumpster Sizing by Squares

-How big a container do you actually need for a 25-square tear-off in Kansas City?
-Most roofs require a 20-yard container: asphalt shingles convert at roughly two-thirds of a cubic yard per square.
-Use a low-wall roll-off to simplify loading; this keeps your project footprint small and keeps the weight within our standard tonnage.
+How big a roll-off do you actually need for a 25-square tear-off in Kansas City?
+Most jobs require a low-wall 20-yard container: one square of asphalt shingles equals roughly two-thirds of a cubic yard.
+Our crew sets the roll-off carefully; we monitor the tonnage to keep you within limits.
+That is the standard setup for Jackson projects.

 Matte-black 15-yard roofing roll-off dumpster with reinforced low side walls sitting directly on a Kansas City residential concrete driveway, three-tab asphalt shingle bundles stacked nearby, an unmarked white hauler truck partially visible at the edge of the frame.